mfolsom/space-rescue/README.md

   This will start the development server.
 Open your browser and navigate to http://localhost:3000 to see the game in action.

 ### License
 Distributed under the MIT License.
+See LICENSE

 ### Contact
  [Megan Folsom: LinkedIn](https://www.linkedin.com/in/meganfolsom)